Name, registered office, duration

 8.1.
 Appointment, composition

-Appointment and office term
+Appointment and term of office

 Number

-The Board of Directors consists of five or more members.
+The Board of Directors consists of five or more members

-Appointment of the chairman
+Appointment of the Chair

 The General Meeting appoints a member of the Board of Directors as its Chairman.
 The term of office ends with the conclusion of the next ordinary General Meeting following the election.
+Re-election is possible.

 Constitution